ArmisJoe/3dEngine/readme/README.md

 ## How To Use

-Drag an FBX file into the scene to load it.
+Drag the street .fbx to the scene.
-Drag a .png texture to the scene to load it on an object.
+Drag the Idle_alien.fbx to the scene.
+Select items from the hierarchy with the left mouse button and open them on the inspector with the right mouse button.
+Press play to play animation, and stop to stop it.
+Drag the frame counter to go back and forth through the animation.

+# Innovation
+I